danielsaidi/website_danielsaidi/collections/_posts/2018/2018-12-27-alamofire-objectmapper.md

 movies.forEach { print("   \($0.name) (\($0.releaseDate))") }
 ```

-The app should now output the following instead:
+The app should now output the following:

 ```
 Found 10 movies: